Save the Date!

 Mr. Cleborne earned a B.A. from the University of Virginia and an M.B.A. from the Tuck School of Business at Dartmouth.
 He is a CFA® charterholder and a member of the CFA Society of the United Kingdom.

 Marie Jacot joined Edmond de Rothschild Asset Management in November 2020 as Global Head of Distribution.
+She was appointed CEO Edmond de Rothschild AM (France) in March 2022.

-Marie Jacot has spent most of her career with Goldman Sachs, joining the bank in 2004 as a corporate treasury analyst.
+Marie Jacot has spent most of her career with Goldman Sachs.
+She joined the bank in 2004 as a corporate treasury analyst before being promoted to executive director in the investment bank.
 She joined the Group’s Asset Management division in 2008 where she helped develop the Global Liquidity Management business.
-She was subsequently appointed head of distribution for France, Belgium and Luxembourg.
+She was in charge notably of promoting short duration strategies in Switzerland, Benelux, France and the Middle East.

 Marie Jacot is a graduate of Sciences-Po Paris and holds a Masters in Economics from the Paris Panthéon-Sorbonne university.